longturn/freeciv21/docs/Contributing/pull-request.rst

   ~/GitHub/freeciv21$ git push origin

-You will be prompted for your SSH passkey and then the changes in the branch you created in Step 2 will be pushed to your Fork.
+You will be prompted for your SSH passkey and then the changes in the branch you created in `2.
+Create a Branch from Upstream`_ will be pushed to your Fork.
 Once complete, you can open your Fork in a web browser and GitHub will notice the change and prompt you to open a Pull Request.
-The complete steps are documented `here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_.
+The complete steps are documented
+`here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_.